aytalina-k/what_if_prototype/README.md

 -----------------
 1. Install NetLogo (see link above).
 2. Open NetLogo.
-3. Go to File > Open and select what_if_prototype_prelim.nlogox.
+3. Go to File > Open and select what_if_prototype_baseline.nlogox or what_if_prototype_theoretical.nlogox.
-4. Click 'Setup' to initialise the model
+4. Click 'Setup' to initialize the model
 5. Click 'Go' to run the simulation

 Detailed documentation of the model design, assumptions, and parameters is provided in the model’s Info tab (NetLogo interface).